ringcentral/ringcentral-web-phone/README.md

 Every time you get a new `sipInfo`, you will get a new `authorizationId`.
 So different instances will have different `authorizationId`, unless you share the same `sipInfo`.

-If there are 3 instances, after an incoming call is answered, each instance will receive 3 messages with Cmd="7" with different Cln="xxx". "xxx" here is authorizationId.
+If there are 3 instances, after an inbound call is answered, each instance will receive 3 messages with Cmd="7" with different Cln="xxx". "xxx" here is authorizationId.

 ## Todo: